rossta/rossta.github.com/source/blog/2018-01-10-connect-four-with-svg-pattern-masking.html.md

   - SVG
 ---

-*This post is part of a series on building Connect Four with SVG, Vue.js, Elixir, and the Phoenix framework.*
+*This post is [part of a series on building Connect Four with SVG, Vue.js, Elixir, and the Phoenix framework].(/blog/series/connect-four.html)*

 One of my recent side projects to learn new technologies has been to build a browser-based rendition of [Connect